ibm-cloud-docs/vpc/snapshots_vpc_about.md

 The initial snapshot is the entire copy of your block storage volume.
 Subsequent snapshots copy only what was changed since the last snapshot.

 You restore a boot or data volume from a running virtual server instance in the UI, CLI, or API.
 Restoring a volume from a snapshot creates a new, fully provisioned volume.
 Restoring from a snapshot of a boot volume creates a new boot volume that you can use when you provision a new instance.
 Restoring from a snapshot of a data volume creates a secondary volume that is attached to the instance.

+Before you take a snapshot, make sure that all cached data is present on disk - which applies to instances with Windows and Linux&reg; operating systems.
+For example, on Linux&reg; operating systems, run the `sync` command to force an immediate write of all cached data to disk.
+{: note}

 ## Restrictions
 {: #snapshots-vpc-limitations}